 Ah, weddings.
 What a beautiful time to celebrate – and capture – the magic of love.
 Wedding photographers are the most responsible for preserving the moments that newlyweds will want to remember for the rest of their lives.
 Here’s a thought: why not create wedding cinemagraphs that will make those cherished memories live forever?

 You can make the subtle details of your client’s celebration come alive in landscape and portrait cinemagraphs.
 Capture the beauty of the ceremony, intimate moments during an engagement shoot or replace a traditional reception photo booth with a cinemagraph photo booth.
 Clients will love the idea of creating fun, shareable social media content that highlight the people and the smaller moments of their special day.
 Bonus: it’s very easy to include cinemagraphs into any multimedia shoot for a wedding.
+Take a look at Flixel Artist Scarlett Chen‘s wedding cinemagraphs reel for some inspiration:

 1. Plan Ahead For Your Wedding Cinemagraphs